 - Insider buying can be an encouraging signal for potential investors, especially when markets face uncertainty.

-Conventional wisdom says that insiders and 10% owners really only buy shares of a company for one reason — they believe the stock price will rise and they want to profit from it.
-So insider buying can be an encouraging signal for potential investors, particularly when there is uncertainty in the markets, as there has been due to the pandemic resurgence and political issues.
+Conventional wisdom says that insiders and 10% owners really only buy shares of a company for one reason -- they believe the stock price will rise and they want to profit from it.
+So insider buying can be an encouraging signal for potential investors, particularly when there is uncertainty in the markets or the markets at near all-time highs.

 Here are some of the most noteworthy insider purchases that were reported in the past week.